hehaodele/CIDA/README.md

 * [Reference](https://github.com/hehaodele/CIDA#reference)

 ## Beyond Domain Adaptation: Brief Introduction for CIDA
-Essentially CIDA asks the question of whether and how to go beyond current (categorical) domain adaptation regime and proposes the first approach to adapt across continuously indexed domains.
+Essentially CIDA asks the question of whether and how to **go beyond current (categorical) domain adaptation regime** and proposes **the first approach to adapt across continuously indexed domains**.
 For example, instead of adapting from domain A to domain B, we would like to simultaneously adapt across infintely many domains in a manifold.
 This allows us to go beyond domain adaption and perform both [domain interpolation](https://github.com/hehaodele/CIDA#intra-dataset-results-on-real-world-medical-datasets) and [domain extrapolation](https://github.com/hehaodele/CIDA#intra-dataset-results-on-real-world-medical-datasets).
 See the following toy example.

 <p align="center">
 <img src="fig/blog-circle.png" alt="" data-canonical-src="fig/blog-circle.png" width="95%"/>